luciasalar/cognitive_distortion_project/newScripts/Readme.md

 * Interrater_reliability.Rmd: this script computes the interrater reliability between my annotation and the students annotation.
 Basic stats of student annotation.

+* statsForMoodVec.Rmd: this script computes the stats for data that built the mood vector